-The assumption of efficient markets is what guarantees that this equation (we'll call it 'the UIP equation') holds.
-The notion is that if it did not hold, attempts by people to shift from one currency to another would move E until equality was restored.
+The assumption of efficient markets necessary for this equation (we'll call it 'the UIP equation') to hold.
+The notion is that if it did not hold, attempts by people to shift from one currency to another would move the exchange rate, E, until equality was restored.

 To see how the UIP works, consider the following example.
-Suppose $R{\mathfrak{E}}$ and E^{e} are just given and fixed for now.
+Suppose $R{\mathfrak{E}}$ and E^e are just given and fixed for now.
 Suppose that in some particular point in time US monetary authorities cut the US interest rate, $R{\$}$.
 What will happen to the current exchange rate, E?
 Suppose we start in a situation where UIP holds.
-With the fall in $R{\$}$, but before any change in E (remember, we're holding E^e and $R{\mathfrak{E}}$ constant from beginning to end of this experiment), European assets will look much more attractive than American assets to everyone (at least, to people who care only about expected return).
+With the fall in $R{\$}$, but before any change in E (remember, we're holding E^e and $R{\mathfrak{E}}$ constant from beginning to end of this experiment).
+European assets will look much more attractive than American assets to everyone (at least, to people who care only about expected returns).
 So, people will attempt to sell US dollars and buy Euros to take advantage of the higher rates there.
-This process will drive down the value of a dollar, sending E up and, therefore, $(E^e - E)/E$ down.
-That is, the instantaneous depreciation of the US dollar will (given that E^e is being held constant) create an anticipated appreciation of the dollar.
-This will happen up to the point where UIP holds again.
-In this way, additional anticipated dollar appreciation compensates people for the now relatively low nominal return on US assets.
+This process will lead to an immediate jump in the price of Euros, E. Since E^e is assumed to be unchanged, this implies a drop in $(E^e - E)/E$.
+This immediate depreciation of the US dollar - given the assumed constancy of E^e - creates the anticipation that the dollar will appreciate in the future.
+The magnitude of the rise in E will be just enough to restore the UIP.
+That is, the exchange rate will appreciate instantaneously just enough so that the implied appreciation in the dollar over time implies that the now lower US interest rate is the same as the unchanged foreign interest rate, when both are measured in the same currency units.
+The situation is depicted in the following figure: